Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Introduction

-The paper is organized as follows: We describe the overall formalism of calculating currents from the semiclassical equations in section \ref{sec:formalism} and then in section \ref{sec:orbital-magnetization}, we discuss how the orbital magnetization affects the electric and energy currents.
-In section \ref{sec:electric-magnetization}, we demonstrate how we can obtain the known expression of the charge magnetization by demanding that the Einstein relation holds for the electric transport current.
+The paper is organized as follows: We describe the overall formalism of calculating currents from the semiclassical equations in section \ref{sec:formalism}, and further discuss how the orbital magnetization affects the electric and energy currents.
+While the effects of orbital magnetization on these currents have been addressed in the literature before~\cite{PhysRevB.98.060402, PhysRevLett.97.026603}, we emphasize some of the salient aspects of the physics which are important for us to derive the central results of our paper described in Secs.~\ref{sec:energy-magnetization} and~\ref{sec:complete-expression}.
+We first illustrate how the validity of the Einstein relation for the charge and energy currents can be exploited to obtain expressions for the charge and energy magnetizations.
+While the expressions for these magnetizations have been obtained from microscopics recently~\cite{XiaoNiuinhomogeneous2020, ZhangGaoXiaoGravitoMagneticEnergyMagnetization2020}, our approach has the virtue of simplicity.
+Our focus is the energy magnetization but as a warm-up, we first employ our method in section \ref{sec:electric-magnetization}, to obtain the known expression for the more commonly studied, charge magnetization.
 Section \ref{sec:energy-magnetization} contains one of the two central results of this paper.
-Here we employ the same method as for the charge magnetization to find a condition that the energy magnetization has to obey.
-We also provide a physical interpretation of this condition and then use it to find the expression of the energy magnetization.
+Here we employ the same method as for the charge magnetization to find a condition that the energy magnetization has to obey, which has a physical intuitive interpretation.
+We then use it to find the expression of the energy magnetization.
 In section \ref{sec:complete-expression}, we derive the complete expressions for the transport heat current density, and solve the Boltzmann transport equation for the electron distribution function up to linear order in the potential and temperature gradient in the presence of a magnetic field and non-zero Berry curvature.
 As mentioned above, the distribution function can be used to obtain the regular Hall and Nernst responses.